pfwd/wireless-logic-test/README.md

 # Wireless Logic Test

+## Requirements
+- Make.
+If you don't have `Make` please see the `Makefile` to run the commands.

 ## Install

-Build the containers
+To build the containers run:

 ```bash
 make install
 ```

-Please note that you may need to wait until the docker entry points are completed.
+Please note that you may need to wait until the Docker entry points are completed as they install Composer packages.

 Check the logs to be sure that the containers are fully booted.